rotem081/Gershoni-lab/WGS analysis/family 4/README.md

 ```

-we than update the dataframe in a loop; 'get_data_from_record' function works on 1000 records every time
+Then, we update the dataframe using loop. 'get_data_from_record' function works on 1000 records every time,
-until the end of the reader. the output appended to the dataframe
+and output is added to the dataframe.
-we print the time left for the end of the dataframe biulding
+we print the time left for the end.
-when 100,000 passes, we convert df to pickle file with the simple function 'df.to_pickle'
+when 100,000 rows passes, we convert df to pickle file with the simple function 'df.to_pickle'
 and reset a new dataframe.
 in the end, all pickle files saved in a dedecated folder on the computer.